Jishnnu/Go-Programming/Introduction to Basics/Pointers in Go/README.md

 # Pointers in Go
-This program provides a basic implementation of Pointers in Go.
+The programs in here are intended to provide a basic implementation of Pointers in Go.